Secrets secrets are no fun! Secrets secrets hurt someone! That someone is you….

 As you might have heard, the Japanese are one of the cultures that have the longest life expectancy.
 Many studies have been conducted to find out why this is true.
 All studies point in one direction.
 Their diet.
 Raising land animals isn’t very practical in Japan, so right off the bat they are protected from factory farming practices and meat/dairy products that are filled with harmful additives, antibiotics, and growth hormones.
 The Japanese rely mainly on very healthful staples such as sea vegetables, fresh fish, rice, buckwheat (soba) noodles, and fermented soy products such as miso.

-Cowfish – Taking the healthiest Japanese traditions and destroying them one cow at a time.
 The typical Japanese diet contains little to no land animal products.

 I, too, want to realize the benefits of these healthful foods and live a long life!
 So naturally, one of my favorite foods to eat when I am not cooking is sushi!
 I only eat certain kinds of sushi and have it prepared as simply as possible.
 The typical “American” Japanese restaurant is destroying the basic Japanese ancient health tenants, westernizing your meal by adding all sorts of chemicals and additives.
 If you are eating sushi because you think it is healthy – Please look a little closer at what’s really lurking in your roll…

-Start with a simple salad - Extra cucumbers and romaine lettuce make a excellent appetizer to sushi .
-Always ask for dressing on side
+Start with a simple salad – Extra cucumbers and romaine lettuce make a excellent appetizer to sushi .
+Always ask for dressing on side.

 Simply Prepared – Tuna Avocado Salad over shredded daikon noddles (Japanese radish) and ponzu on the side